 The guide is divided into different sections dealing with all the different aspects of the journey- you can jump straight to whichever section you need the help with using the links below or just work your way through all of it if you don’t know where to start.

 We’ve recently done our first flight with our three-year-old.
 We went big and did an eight-hour long-haul flight to Orlando!
 So now we have a bit of experience in doing both day and night flights with our little one.
-We also know a lot of people who’ve done multiple trips with all ages of kids so we’ve been able to pool their knowledge as well.
+We also know a lot of people who’ve done multiple trips with all ages of kids so we’ve been able to pool their ‘flying with children’ knowledge as well.

 Depending on how far away you live from the airport, this trip could be almost as long as the flight itself!
 Factor this into how much entertainment and activities you need to take for your child.
 If they’re going to be sat in a car for a few hours and then on a plane for a few more it will all add up.

 If your flight is early in the morning it may make more sense to travel down the night before and stop at an airport hotel.
 A lot of them offer deals that include parking for your car or have free shuttle buses to the airport.

 Take a look at using other modes of transport as well.
 Airport bus and train services are usually pretty frequent, however, you will have to transfer all luggage and children further than if you use a car.

 Another option is booking a taxi, even for longer journeys, this can work out at a similar price to driving and parking your car for the holiday.
 It also means you don’t have to drive, so for earlier flights you can catch a bit more sleep in the taxi.

 If you do take your own car and park, make sure you keep track of your keys!
 We lost our keys on a holiday once, ended up hiring a car at the airport, driving home to pick up the spare set and then driving back to the airport for our car the next day!

 Top tip: When parking your car take a quick picture of the section number you parked in, especially if it’s a big car park.